jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 ## Phase 2: Add JavaScript to Your JSX

 You've already seen that you can add HTML-like syntax to your JSX.
 Now, let's add JavaScript.
-Curly braces `{}` inside JSX indicate to React that JavaScript will be evaluated.
-You can add any [JS expression][js-expression] to your JSX.
+Curly braces `{}` inside JSX lets React know that JavaScript will be evaluated, allowing you to add any [JS expression][js-expression] to your JSX.

 Inside your functional component, you are allowed to use Vanilla JS above the `return`.